Dyadic Reinforcement Learning: A Simulation Test Bed Built on the Roadmap 2.0 Study

 In comparison to the bandit algorithm, the dyadic RL algorithm outperforms when the disengagement and burden thresholds are low.
 This is expected since in this case there are greater delayed negative effects of the intervention.
 In the extreme case where there is no reduction in treatment effect due to burden or disengagement (when both thresholds are at 8), the optimal policy is to constantly send interventions.
 The bandit algorithm, considering only immediate rewards, converges faster to this optimal policy.
 Practically speaking, if domain knowledge suggests that users are highly unlikely to feel overburdened by interventions or disengage from the app, implementing a bandit algorithm could be an optimal choice.

-\paragraph{Effect of the high-level action on subsequent time block's high-level state: Extreme} When the effect of the high-level action on a subsequent time block's high-level state becomes exceedingly large, the advantages of both the full RL algorithm and the bandit algorithm over the dyadic RL algorithm become more pronounced.
-Additionally, the stationary RLSVI algorithm outperforms the dyadic RL algorithm when the disengagement and burden thresholds are exceptionally high.
+\paragraph{Effect of the high-level action on subsequent time block's high-level state: Extreme} When the effect of the high-level action on a subsequent time block's high-level state becomes exceedingly large, the advantages of all three baseline algorithms over the dyadic RL algorithm become more pronounced.
 This observation parallels our findings from the variance-bias analysis presented in \eqref{eqn:variance} and \eqref{eqn:bias}.
 As the ``weekly carryover" effect intensifies, all but the full RL algorithm exhibit significant bias.
 In such scenarios, the superiority of our algorithm in terms of bias compared to the bandit algorithm and the stationary RLSVI becomes less distinct.